 You can cut the shape out (and sand down the edges lightly) either before or after you begin tracing.

 These make great gift-wrapping decorations, but you could also make wine charmers, napkin rings, anything you want!
-The only limitation is your imagination in a Google Images search! 🙂
+The only limitation is your imagination & a Pinterest search! 🙂

-If you get bit by the embossing bug, you might want to invest in a doming block set; this will give you a wide range of possibilities, and it can be used in jewelry-making as well.
+If you get bit by the embossing bug, you might want to invest in a doming block set; this will give you a wide range of possibilities, and it can be used in e.g. jewelry-making or prop embellishments as well.